-The final decision issued by the second instance authority which is unfavourable for an entity may be subject to a complaint to the District Administrative and subsequentely to Supreme Court.
+The final decision issued by the second instance authority which is unfavourable for an entity may be subject to a complaint to the District Administrative Court.
 The proceedings before administrative courts are also governed by a dual instance system.

 Advance tax rulings